Dornavineeth/open-unlearning/docs/contributing.md

 You can also help by spreading the word!
 If you find this project useful, please share it with others, cite it, link it on your repositories and posts, or simply ⭐️ the repo to show your support.

-> 🤝 This guide is heavily borrowed by the awesome [transformers](https://github.com/huggingface/transformers/blob/main/CONTRIBUTING.md) guide to contributing.
+> 🤝 This guide is heavily borrowed from awesome [transformers](https://github.com/huggingface/transformers/blob/main/CONTRIBUTING.md) guide to contributing.

 ## Ways to Contribute